desec-io/desec-ns/README.md

-# deSEC Slave
+# deSEC Nameserver

-This is a docker-compose application to run a nameserver frontend server.
+This is a docker-compose application to run a nameserver.
 Zone data is automatically provided to this application via database replication.
 The application consists of

 - `dnsdist`: Frontend DNS load balancer (dnsdist), currently forwarding to the `ns` container.
 It is mainly there to support more advanced features in the future.
 - `ns`: Actual DNS server (PowerDNS).